kobiyoyo/oceanease/README.md

 ## Description
-This app is intended to showcase, Ocean-ease Ltd a full-service, Underwater ROV Inspection Company, providing innovative and proven technical services to the offshore oil & gas and Maritime Industries.
+This app aims to showcase, Ocean-ease Ltd a full-service, Underwater ROV Inspection Company, providing innovative and proven technical services to the offshore oil & gas and Maritime Industries.
 Ocean-ease Ltd is a company founded by ROV and offshore professionals from a need to provide safe and cost-effective underwater inspection solutions to the offshore oil & gas / marine customers and clients.
 Our services use the latest innovative Mini ROV technologies as we are innovators in the use of Mini ROVs.

 ## Built With
 - Javascript